Honest Talk about Urinary Incontinence

 Both stress incontinence and urge incontinence are aggravated by sugar, caffeine, soda (diet and regular), food additives, and alcohol.
 It is best to avoid these substances if you are having incontinence issues or frequent infections.

-At Nutritional Weight & Wellness, we know that a high protein food plan, along with healthy fats, and fruits and vegetables can help us avoid inflammation and heal our bodies, even the pelvic muscles and thin urethral tissues.
+At Nutritional Weight & Wellness, we know that a high protein food plan, along with healthy fats, and fruits and vegetables can help us avoid inflammation and heal our bodies, even the pelvic muscles and thin urethral tissues associated with incontinence.

-Many women have been avoiding protein for fear of the fat and calories.
+Many women have been avoiding protein for fear of the fat and calories, but we’ve seen in clinical experience how important protein is, especially as we age.
 We recommend an anti-inflammatory eating plan including the following:

 - Avoid grains, dairy, and soy.
 These foods are known to cause inflammation.

-- High quality protein.
+- High quality animal protein.
 Use grass fed or organic if possible.

 - Healthy fats.
 We are a "fat phobic" society, which is unfortunate because we need healthy fats to hydrate the urethral tissues.